Syllabus for Fall 2025 Film 210: Introduction to Screenwriting

 Attendance

 Regular and punctual attendance is expected of students in their courses.
-Students who are persistently tardy or absent or neglect academic work may be subject to disciplinary action and may be excluded from the final examination.
-Please note any specific requirements in attendance in this course.
+Students who are persistently tardy or absent or who neglect academic work may be subject to disciplinary action and may be excluded from the final examination.
+For more information, see the Attendance Policy on page 4.

 Procedures and Dates for Dropping Courses

 All changes to course registration must be made in writing to your Faculty of College.
-Students who are not attending but have yet to formally withdraw are still considered to be registered, are liable for fees, and are assigned a failing grade of NP for failing to complete the course.
+Students who are not attending but have not formally withdrawn are still considered to be registered, are liable for fees, and are assigned a failing grade of NP for failing to complete the course.
 Non-attendance does not constitute withdrawal.

 Academic Misconduct – Plagiarism and Cheating